 Four steps to help you move on from a past relationship using visualization

-Find a quiet place where you will not be disturbed.
+- Find a quiet place where you will not be disturbed.

-Imagine as clearly as you can, the events around the breakup, separation, or loss that occurred.
+- Remember as clearly as you can, the events around the breakup, separation, or loss that occurred.
 Run through them in your mind as if you are watching a movie.

-From the beginning, run through the memory again, this time mentally imagining what you would have liked to have said, done, or heard that would put closure on it for you.
+- From the beginning, run through the memory again, this time mentally imagining what you would have liked to have said, done, or heard that would have put closure on it for you.
 Be sure that it is something positive.

-Imagine the other person answering you in a positive way that also denotes certain closure.
+- Imagine the other person answering you in a positive way that also denotes certain closure.

 Your feelings afterward

 If you have moved on using this visualization exercise, you will probably feel sad at first.
-Sadness is what we feel when have lost something or someone important to us.
+Sadness is what we feel when we lose something or someone important to us.
 A lack of sadness can mean that we didn’t actually let go and so don’t feel the loss.
 Sadness is a really good sign when we move on, because it is a temporary, transitional feeling.
 It will gradually go away and be replaced by a sense of peace, which happens when we have reached acceptance and are no longer striving for the impossible.

 The practical side of psychology–relationship coaching

-This exercise comes from applied psychology–the part of psychology that goes beyond merely talking about things and using methods that work to achieve real world results.
+This exercise comes from applied psychology–the part of psychology that goes beyond merely talking about things and uses methods that work to achieve real world results.
 I became a relationship coach because I like to help people to make changes and have great relationships.
 The methods that I use are the ones that work to bring about the most change in the least time, with the least stress on the relationship.